The Last Ride (Brooklyn Nine-Nine): Plot

 Captain Holt (Andre Braugher) announces to the precinct that the audit has both the 99th and 74th precincts as the most likely to be shut down, with their own being the prime candidate.
 Unless the precinct is handed in particular cases, their chances are running out.

 With the only case left being that of a stolen bicycle, Jake (Andy Samberg) and Boyle (Joe Lo Truglio) go to investigate.
 Determined to make their last case the "coolest case ever", they equip their dream gear and find that the case is even bigger than expected as someone stole it to handle a package of heroin.
 Meeting with the dealers, Jake fakes being one of the candidates to deliver it.
 Competing with another bicyclist, Jake loses the race but Boyle puts a GPS on the bicycle to find the meeting.
-Using tactical equipment, they watch the meeting and consider arresting everyone to save the precinct.
-However, they decide this goes against their code and decide to wait for the arrest, even after it goes past the deadline.
+Using tactical equipment, they watch the meeting and consider arresting everyone present to save the precinct.
+However, they decide this goes against their code, and decide to wait for the supplier to show for the arrest, even after it goes past the deadline.